-If you are thinking about working in the travel nursing or travel therapy industry then you probably have noticed that there are hundreds of staffing agencies that staff travel assignments across the United States.
+If you are thinking about working in the travel nursing or travel therapy industry, you probably have noticed that there are hundreds of staffing agencies that staff travel assignments across the United States.
 It can get very overwhelming to try and choose an agency.
 So how do you find the best travel agency for you?

 Determine what benefits you need and then find an agency that matches those needs.
-The thing about benefits to remember is that they are factored into your weekly pay.
-For example, if a company offers wonderful benefits they may pay less weekly than a company that offers no benefits and vice versa.
+The thing to remember about benefits is that they are factored into your weekly pay.
+For example, if a company offers wonderful benefits, they may pay less weekly than a company that offers no benefits and vice versa.
 Benefits may include:

-- How much will it cost per pay check?
+- How much will it cost per paycheck?

 - Is there a high deductible?

 - Can you keep health insurance after a contract?
-If so for how long in between contracts – 14 days, 30 days?
+If so, for how long in between contracts – 14 days, 30 days?

-- Is short term or long term disability offered?
-If yes, after how many days of work.
+- Is short-term or long-term disability offered?
+If yes, after how many days of work?

-- Is there an option to opt in for a 401k or similar plan.
+- Is there an option to opt in for a 401k or similar plan?
 If yes, after how many days of work?
 Does the company offer matching?

 - Does the agency have a program in place that pairs new travelers with mentors?
 Is this something that you need or want?

 - Does the agency offer loyalty incentives?

 - How long do you have to work for the agency to receive the loyalty bonus?

 - Current loyalty bonuses include: paid time off, free vacation to the Caribbean, student loan reimbursements and monetary bonuses.
 (To name a few).